hoytech/quadrable/README.md

 In fact, at the proof level there is no such thing as a non-inclusion proof.
 The proofs provide just enough information for the verifier to construct a tree that they can use to determine the key they are interested in does not exist.

 Witness leaves are like regular proof-of-inclusion leaves except that a hash of the leaf's value is provided, not the leaf's value itself.
 This is because the verifier is not interested in this leaf's value (which could be large).
-Instead, they merely wish to prove that it is blocking the path to where their queried leaf would have lived in the tree.
+Instead, the verifier merely wishes to ensure that this other leaf is blocking the path to where their queried leaf would have lived in the tree.
 Note that it is possible for a leaf to be used for a non-inclusion proof instead of a witness leaf.
 This can happen if a query requests the value for this leaf *and* for a non-inclusion proof that can be satisifed by this leaf.
 In this case there is no need to send a witness leaf since the leaf can be used for both.